 To drive sustained organisational effectiveness and productivity and improve the quality of working life across the economy through practical advice and expert support.

-- We promote good practice by offering tailored training based on our respected guidance; we provide online training through the Acas Learning OnLine site and other tools for organisations to diagnose themselves; and we offer a range of training courses and employer network forums.
+We promote good practice by offering Training based on our respected guidance; we provide online training through the Acas Learning OnLine site and other tools for organisations to diagnose themselves; and we offer a range of training courses and employer network forums.
 Last year we trained around 30,000 people.

 To assist organisations and individuals to manage conflict and resolve disputes at work.

-- We provide an individual conciliation service.
+We provide an Early Conciliation service.
 When conflict does arise, anybody planning to lodge a claim with the Employment Tribunal must first notify Acas.
 Our role is to help both sides reach a mutually acceptable solution, which avoids the potential cost, time and stress of the tribunal system.

-- We also provide collective conciliation services to help employers and employees' representatives (Trade Unions) to reach agreement on issues affecting groups of employees, such as pay, and terms and conditions.
+We also provide Collective disputes services to help employers and employees' representatives (Trade Unions) to reach agreement on issues affecting groups of employees, such as pay, and terms and conditions.
 In 2013-14 we conciliated in around 850 cases, successfully helping resolve 94% of these.
 We also help organisations and Trade Unions with joint problem solving and to negotiate more effectively.

 To shape and inform policy thinking and practice on employment issues which contribute to fair, effective and efficient working relationships.

-- We regularly publish papers and commentaries, and work with policy makers to influence thinking, stimulate debate and enhance wider understanding of the challenges and potential solutions on workplace issues.
+We regularly publish papers and commentaries, and work with policy makers to influence thinking, The Acas Blog and enhance wider understanding of the challenges and potential solutions on workplace issues.